thisconnect/planet/README.md

 ### Benchmarks

-Start the Planet
+Start the Planet.

 ```bash
 node --stack_size=8192 planet # prevents exceeding maximum call stack size
 ```

-(you might have to set ulimit -n 1024 if you want to connect with more than 200 clients)
+Set `ulimit -n 1024` if you want to connect with more than 200 clients.

 ```bash
 node bench/run.js 127.0.0.1:8004